 Strictures (narrowing) within the liver may not be appropriate for stenting because they are not easily accessible.

+Balloon dilation is another option if a narrowing of the bile ducts is discovered.
 A tiny tube with a balloon on the end is inserted into the bile duct.
 At the narrowing (stricture), the balloon is inflated and deflated several times to expand the duct so the bile can flow through once more.
 Because the bile ducts can sometimes quickly return to their narrowed state, sometimes a stent is placed at the stricture point.

 When the doctor has located the correct position, dye is injected into the bile ducts, allowing them to be seen on X-rays.
 X-rays are then taken to show the ducts and to look for narrowed areas or blockages.

 Following the procedure, you will be monitored to see when it is appropriate for you to go home, and you must have someone with you for 24 hours.
 Some patients experience abdominal discomfort or bloating because of the air that was pumped into them.
 In some cases, patients may suffer attacks of pancreatitis or cholangitis.
 If there are any complications, you will remain in hospital following the procedure.

 Cholangitis flares and pancreatitis can occur following ERCP, so current guidelines recommend antibiotics are given prior to the procedure taking place as a precautionary measure 67 and for 5-7 days after the procedure.

 People who have an ERCP are likely to have another one in the future.
 It is important that you discuss this procedure carefully with your consultant and understand the complications that may arise.
 Most people suffer little discomfort and complications following this procedure.